prateekrasalkar/prateekrasalkar/README.md

 - 🏠 I am from Sangli

-- 🏫 Vidyalankar Institute of Technology,Mumbai
+- 🏫 Walchand College of Engineering,Sangli

 - 🌐 Visit my website https://prateekrasalkar.github.io/ for more information.